JvanKatwijk/unoPlugins-jan/README.md

 Based on user's request, the FT8 plugin now has a selector for filtering the output to "just" CQ's.

+The duthc word "gevonden" in the output of the wspr plugin is changed into "detected"

 -----------------------------------------------------------------------
 *************BEFORE YOU START READ THE DOCUMENTATION***************